-Adding A Bathroom To An Apartment in NYC
+Adding A Bathroom To An Apartment in NYC(Last Updated On: March 2, 2020)

 We get lots of inquiries from people who want to add a bathroom to an apartment.
-Some building do allow this.
+Some buildings do allow this.
 There are rules and protocols for adding a bathroom to your apartment.
 The rules listed below are based on New York City regulations and individual building management rules we have encountered in the past.
+All buildings will have their own perspective and requirements.

 Adding A Bathroom

-Firstly it is important to check with your Condo, Co-Op Board, or management company about the rules they have about adding a new bathroom in your apartment.
+Firstly, it is important to check with your Condo, Co-Op Board, or management company about the rules they have for adding a new bathroom in your apartment.
 You will need to understand your building rules and Alteration Agreements.
+Some building do not allow people to add bathrooms.

 When adding a new bathroom, you will need to hire an architect.
-The architect will determine the legality of the work and in New York City your architect will file an Alteration Type 2 with the Department Of Buildings (DOB).
+The architect will determine the work required.
+At our architecture firm we have done this multiple times.
+It is definitely doable but there is a lot of process to it.
 You will also need to hire a general contractor and licensed plumber to do all construction and plumbing work.
-This work will require an inspections.
+This work will require inspections.

 Wet Over Dry Rule